danieldiaz21/danyd.me/README.md

-- The link to my site: http://danyd.me
+- The link to my website: http://danyd.me